Home » Career Guidance » A Guide to Pursuing a B.Sc. Biotechnology Degree

-Each year, almost 40,000 students enrol themselves in this undergraduate course.
-To apply for a bachelor’s in biotechnology course, one must pass the 10+2 level exam from any recognized board of education.
-A BSc Biotechnology course aspirant must have Biology, Physics, and Chemistry as compulsory subjects in their 10+2 exam.
+Every year, approximately 40,000 students enroll in this undergraduate course across India.
+To be eligible for a BSc in Biotechnology, candidates must have completed their 10+2 level examination from a recognized board of education.
+Aspiring students are required to have Biology, Physics, and Chemistry as compulsory subjects in their 10+2 curriculum.

 Now, let’s look at the biotech course details in the table below.